 Being too generic is one of the most common packaging mistakes.
 With kraft or white boxes and a big barcode, you don’t say much about your brand – because you don’t let your customers see themselves in you.
 Like your parcel, they’ll feel like they’re receiving the same brown box as millions of others – no matter how unique your product is.
 By choosing bland packaging, you’re wasting a great opportunity to express your brand identity, spark excitement, and even intrigue the postman.

 Like under-wrapping, anonymous packaging is often picked to reduce costs.
-Of course, not everyone can afford entirely customized, tailor-made packaging for their products, especially if you’re a small business.
+Of course, not everyone can afford entirely customised, tailor-made packaging for their products, especially if you’re a small business.
 But there are ways you can add a touch of personality to your packaging without burning your budget.

 We’ll never say it enough: brand consistency is key.
 While you want to provide your new customers with a seamless unboxing experience, it’s also important to think about returning customers when you design your packaging.